-general work about China
+a book about China

-The book he wrote about that time is less of a travelogue and more like a general work about China.
-It is very interesting for a couple of reasons: Unlike Gützlaff before him, RW does not seem to be very keen on proselytizing anybody.
+The book Wilhelm wrote about his time in China is less of a travelogue and more like a general work about the country.
+And it’s interesting for a couple of reasons: unlike Gützlaff before him, Wilhelm does not seem to be very keen on proselytizing anybody.

-Richard Wilhelm having an interesting time
+Richard Wilhelm’s interesting time

 Another thing that makes this book particularly interesting is that Wilhelm’s stay in Qingdao falls into a time when China was just vibrating with political and social change: there’s the boxer movement and the foreign aggression that caused it, there’s the struggling Qing Dynasty and its eventual overthrow, and then there is World War I and the time of warlords and political strife after that.